What Temperature Is Too Cold to Put on a Roof?

 1. Brittle Asphalt Shingles

 Temperate weather conditions offer the best time to install asphalt shingles.
-Under these conditions, asphalt shingles retain their flexibility and create a waterproof seal.
+Under these conditions, asphalt shingles retain flexibility and create a waterproof seal.
 If the temperature drops, asphalt shingles tend to become brittle.

 Installing asphalt shingles in winter can create many problems because the stiff shingles break while cutting or hammering nails into them.
 Cracked shingles allow water to seep through, damaging the house if left unchecked.